Chewing gum may rev up short and long-term memory by as much as 35 percent, according to new research.

 - Chew while you learn.
 Study participants who remembered the most chewed before, during and after seeing the words they were later tested on.

-Our favorite gum is Xlear Spry Dental Defense System, Sugar Free Cinnamon Gum - it's fresh and moisturizing for your mouth, contains no sugar to harm your teeth; instead, this gum uses xylitol.
+A recommended gum is Xlear Spry Dental Defense System, Sugar Free Cinnamon Gum.
+This gum is fresh and moisturizing for your mouth, contains no sugar to harm your teeth; instead, this gum uses xylitol.
 Xylitol has anti-cavity and anti-bacterial properties.

 Share This Page